Welcome to the University of Wisconsin Department of Anesthesiology! We look forward to meeting you during the 2023-2024 recruitment season.

-The majority of our training takes place here in Madison, WI at the University of Wisconsin Hospitals and Clinics (UWHC).
-This Level 1 Trauma Center and 505 bed hospital is the flagship of the UW Health System.
-Our hospital is consistently ranked the top hospital in Wisconsin and in 2019 was ranked the 17th best hospital in the nation by US News and World Report.
-From here our residents gain clinical expertise caring for our most complicated patients.
-Trauma surgery, neurosurgery, major vascular surgery, transplant cases, including kidney, pancreas, heart, lung, and liver, are just a few of the many cases we navigate.
+Most of our training takes place in Madison, WI at the University of Wisconsin Hospitals and Clinics (UWHC).
+Consistently ranked as the #1 hospital in Wisconsin, our flagship University Hospital (UWH) is a 505-bed level 1 trauma center.
+It is a major referral center for the region and a leader in neuro-interventional care, an NCI-designated comprehensive cancer center and has one of the largest organ transplant programs in the country.
+It is here that our residents gain clinical expertise caring for our most complicated patients.
+Our clinical case load consists of trauma surgery, neurosurgery, major vascular and cardiothoracic surgery, burn surgery, and transplant surgery including kidney, pancreas, heart, lung, and liver transplants.
+These are just a few of the many cases we navigate.

 Overall, our program prepares residents for success in whatever direction they wish to take their career.
-In the past 2 years, residents have gone on to pursue fellowships in Critical Care, Pediatrics, Cardiac, Regional, Transplantation, Transfusion Medicine, and Chronic Pain all over the country at institutions including: Brigham and Women’s, Stanford, Vanderbilt, Columbia, OHSU, Seattle Childrens, and our very own University of Wisconsin.
-Many of our residents have also had success with job placement after graduation all over the country.
-Our robust alumni network ensures that in whatever region of the country you would like to practice, there is an alumnus willing to help you and speak to your excellent training.
+In the past few years, residents have gone on to pursue fellowships in Critical Care, Pediatrics, Cardiothoracic, Regional, Transplantation, Transfusion Medicine, and Chronic Pain at institutions all over the country including Brigham and Women’s, Stanford, Vanderbilt, Columbia, OHSU, Mayo, Seattle Childrens, University of Michigan, and our very own University of Wisconsin!
+Many of our residents have also had success with job placement in private practice after graduation all over the country.
+Our robust alumni network ensures that no matter the region of the country you would like to practice, there is an alumnus willing to help you and speak to your excellent training.

-We truly wish we could have met you all on campus and told you this in person.
-However, given our unusual circumstances, we hope this little introduction helped give you a view into all that the University of Wisconsin, Department of Anesthesiology has to offer prospective residents.
-Perhaps the most difficult to convey by writing or videoconference is the true camaraderie of our residents, faculty, and anesthetists that has only been strengthened during this pandemic.
+We hope this brief introduction helps give you a view into all that the University of Wisconsin Department of Anesthesiology has to offer.
+Perhaps the most difficult thing to convey by writing or videoconference is the true camaraderie of our residents, faculty, and anesthetists.
 We are a very close-knit group that love to spend time with each other both at work and in our personal lives.
-We look forward to meeting you virtually and wish you all well this interview season.
+We look forward to meeting you virtually and wish you all the best this interview season.
 Go Badgers!